Nettykay/Supermarket-data-analysis-/README.md

 **How to Use This Project**

-Download CLEAN_DATA_PROJECT.xlsx and open it in Excel (Power Query features require the desktop app).
+Download Supermarket Analysis.xlsx and open it in Excel (Power Query features require the desktop app).
 Start with the Clean data sheet — it's the single source of truth feeding every other tab.
 Walk through Stats Summary → Visuals → Distributions → Hypothesis to follow the analysis in order.
 To explore with new data: refresh the Power Query connection on the Clean data sheet, and all downstream formulas and charts will recalculate automatically.

-Data Source & Acknowledgments
+**Data Source & Acknowledgments**

 The base transaction data is adapted from the publicly available Supermarket Sales dataset (Kaggle), with branch and city labels recontextualized to Alexandria, Cairo, and Giza for this exercise.